Wallabies Starving And Trapped, Hurl Themselves At Fence As 80 Die In Two Weeks

 A disturbing video has emerged which shows wallabies throwing themselves at metal fencing.
-President of the Australian Society for Kangaroos Nikki Sutterby described how there are “hundreds of wallabies” that are trapped inside the Centenary Trinity Beach Bulldogs AFL Club park, while “many of those kangaroos died trying to escape, smashing themselves up against fences.”
+Nikki Sutterby, the president of the Australian Society for Kangaroos, described how there are “hundreds of wallabies” that are trapped inside the Centenary Trinity Beach Bulldogs AFL Club park, while “many of those kangaroos died trying to escape, smashing themselves up against fences.”

 The problem started when the Cairns Regional Council installed fences around the wallabies for “ongoing maintenance and development in the area.”
 In particular, it appears that the city wanted to keep the wallabies from crossing the street nearby.
 However, nobody thought to help relocate the wallabies, who have now been left for almost an entire year inside the fencing with nothing to eat after their natural habitat was bulldozed.
 The Cairns Regional Council reportedly said that it’s up to the State Government to do any necessary relocating of the animals, detailed ABC News.

 Meanwhile, some are merely saying that the kangaroos are upset because there are dogs walking by the fencing.

-Michael Beatty from the RSPCA said that “Sometimes you get some young people who unfortunately think it’ll be fun if they scare the wallabies and maybe that’s what’s causing them to slam themselves into the fence.”
+“Sometimes you get some young people who unfortunately think it’ll be fun if they scare the wallabies and maybe that’s what’s causing them to slam themselves into the fence,” Michael Beatty from the RSPCA said.

 However, animal activists are not so easily convinced.
 Sutterby says the kangaroos have “got no habitat so they’re starving,” and says that the entire situation has been distressing for those who have been attempting to help feed the animals.